Staying productive while working remotely can be difficult: here're some useful tips to live your digital nomad life.

 It can be a piece of paper, a spreadsheet or a checklist in Wunderlist.
 The support does not matter if they’re handy and convenient to use regularly.

 The same applies to priorities.
 If you are honest with yourself, you probably know what are the highest priorities.
 Don’t wait too long: take a long breath, put them on the top of the list and eat the frog.

 And above all, do it!

 This is the point where the majority of people have problems.
-One of the biggest mistakes is not setting deadlines or monitoring the total effort spent for a precise task or project.
+One of the biggest mistakes is not setting deadlines or monitoring the total effort spent on a precise task or project.
 Sorry, but you can’t just organize the work.
 You must get it done.
 Take the time to do it, monitor your productivity using a time tracking tool, and finally delete your completed tasks from your list.

 Being productive doesn’t have to be complicated and it should take no tricks and shortcuts.
-If you stick with a simple and direct strategy, the more chances you have to keep it on the long term.
+If you stick with a simple and direct strategy, the more chances you have to keep it in the long term.
 Practice it a little and you’ll be surprised by the transformation it will have on your productivity and motivation.

 Give it a try and sign up for a free 30-day Timeneye trial!